-- startrow A 0-based start index of the row span. - endrow A 0-based ending index of the row span. - $\mathbf{r}$ Range structure containing both the start and the end indices.
+startrow - An inclusive 0-based start index of the row span. endrow - An exclusive 0-based ending index of the row span. r - Range structure containing both the start and the end indices.

 The method makes a new header for the specified row span of the matrix.
 Similarly to Mat::row() and Mat::col(), this is an O(1) operation.